Reverend John J. Unni

 Director of Facilities & Events

-Lisa Pickering started at Saint Cecilia in February of 2016 and feels truly blessed to part of this thriving community.
-Her responsibilities include facility management and coordinating and executing the large parish events.
+Lisa started at Saint Cecilia in February of 2016 and feels truly blessed to be part of this thriving community.
+Her responsibilities include facility management and coordinating and executing large parish events.
 Before joining our parish, Lisa worked for Catholic Charities in a family shelter for three and a half years where she managed the office and facilities and also direct care.
 While busy raising her family, she managed to take on a variety of jobs as a working mom including cleaning disabled adult homes, restaurant manager, and pharmacy technician.
 Lisa and her husband Ralph have been an active part of the Marriage Ministry at Saint Cecilia and have been married for almost 30 years.
 They have four children and one grandchild.
 Lisa has a personal connection with people struggling with addiction and is excited to start 12-Step meetings in our new community room space.
-Lisa and her family live in Hull where she enjoys cooking for family and friends and spending long days on the beach.
+Lisa enjoys cooking for family and friends and spending long days on the beach.

 Colleen joined the Saint Cecilia staff in the summer of 2018, after being awarded a master of business administration and master of theological studies dual degree from Boston College.
 Prior to returning to graduate school, she completed her undergraduate studies at the College of the Holy Cross, did a post-graduate volunteer year in Ecuador, and directed service and immersion programs for the Holy Cross Chaplains’ Office.
 As the Director of Finance & Development at Saint Cecilia, Colleen works on business management, stewardship, and long-term strategic planning.
 In her free time, Colleen enjoys running and cooking.